 That’s right: birds are now considered (by some) to be reptiles!
 If you hear a scientist talking about avian reptiles, then he’s talking about birds!

 This is because the ancestors of birds are reptiles.
-In fact, some living reptiles (i.e. crocodiles and related animals) are more closely related to birds than they are to other reptiles such as snakes and lizards.
+In fact, the crocodilians (reptiles such as crocodiles, alligators, and related animals) are more closely related to birds than they are to other reptiles such as snakes and lizards.

 In modern animal classification, scientists prefer animal groups such as Reptilia to include all of the descendants of an ancestral species.